jfhbrook/susitna/README.md

 - Warn if lines not in increments of 10
 - Finalize sigils ADR
 - Child tracers for parser, compiler and runtime
+- .env loading in build scripts not respecting `MATBAS_BUILD` override for release builds

 ### New Features